Pixisoft/Documents/Afterimage/Details.md

 ### :pencil: Additional compatibility information

-Any version above 2019.1+ sould work.
+Any Unity version above 5.6+ sould work.
 Please see Technical details section for more information.

 ## Description

 ### :pencil: Summary (10-200 characters)

-N/A
+**Afterimage** is a simple solution that work with 2D and 3D renderers.

 ### :pencil: Description